dtaht/blog-cerowrt/content/post/update.md

 +++

-So, after lede shipped in late january with all the main products of the bufferbloat effort in it - working (which took some doing) - and the last bits of make-wifi-fast made the mainline kernel - I took time out for a vacation, and returned to try to do a post-mortem on what went right and wrong, and what I could do to improve things, and relax a little bit, and refocus.
+So, after lede shipped in late january with all the main products of the bufferbloat effort in it - cake, fqcodel, bql, fqcodel for wifi - working! (which took some doing) - and the last bits of make-wifi-fast phase I made the mainline kernel also - I took time out for a vacation, and returned to try to do a post-mortem on what went right and wrong, and what I could do to improve things, and relax a little bit, and refocus.

-First up was: after working on the fundamental layers of the internet for so long, and traveling so much, I was surrounded by half implemented, partially broken network things.
+First up was: after working on the fundamental layers of the internet for so long, and traveling so much, I was surrounded by half implemented, only 95% working network things.
 So I started converting over infrastructure that for normal people, is reliable, but for me, hadn't been - all my core routers are now running the lede stable release (and they are going to stay that way for a while).
 I got rid